 Unlike the rising wedge, the falling wedge develops a resistance line with a steeper slope compared to the support line.

 Important Note* The wedge patterns (rising and falling) can also be considered as continuation patterns.
 For example, if the rising wedge appears at the bottom of the downtrend, it could signal the continuation of the bearish trend.
 On the other hand, the falling wedge can be considered a continuation pattern if it appears at the top of an uptrend because it is seen as a simple pause within the trend.
+Trading this way requires an ECN account, not a market maker broker.

 The continuation chart patterns are price action formations that usually appear in the middle of the trend, and as the name suggests, signals a pause in the trend before the prevailing trend resumes.
 On the price action chart, reversal patterns are recognised by a period of temporary consolidation of different durations.